aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 See [ASEA FAQ 1.1.0 How do I suspend an AWS account?](https://aws-samples.github.io/aws-secure-environment-accelerator/latest/faq/#how-do-i-suspend-an-aws-account) for more details.

 The presence of Suspended accounts in _regular_ OUs (i.e. Dev, Test, Prod) will generate errors during the upgrade.

+### Central Logging - Kinesis Data Stream Shard Count
+In ASEA there is a configuration property [kinesis-stream-shard-count](https://aws-samples.github.io/aws-secure-environment-accelerator/v1.5.6-a/schema/en/interfaces/CentralizedSecurityServicesConfig.html#kinesis_stream_shard_count) to scale the number of shards of the Kinesis Data Stream to accommodate a larger volume of logs.
+LZA doesn't currently support an equivalent configuration option and because LZA re-creates a new Data Stream during the upgrade process, this customization will be lost.

+If you changed this property in ASEA, you need to manually re-apply the modification after the LZA upgrade.

 ## Other key differences between ASEA and LZA